-Fabrication involves making products and components for the engineering and manufacturing industries from raw or semi-finished materials.
-As a welder, you will cut, shape and join sections of metal.
+Fabrication and welding involves making products and components from raw or semi-finished materials by cutting, shaping and joining sections of metal together.
 You may also carry out repairs on manufacturing equipment and machinery in addition to welding itself.

-The welding and fabrication industry is embedded in every aspect of our lives, from the cars we drive to the construction of the buildings we work in.
+The fabrication and welding industry is embedded in every aspect of our lives, from the cars we drive to the construction of the buildings we work in.
 Welding, sheet metal fabrication and engineering industries require well-trained people capable of operating a broad range of welding equipment in a variety of techniques.

-Throughout the apprenticeship, you will benefit from a mix of classroom learning and practical work which will teach you how to join different metals using appropriate welding techniques.
-Throughout your time at the AMRC Training Centre, you will progress from basic welding skills to a more advanced level, as you develop your skills and knowledge.
+Throughout this apprenticeship journey, you will benefit from a mix of classroom learning and practical work which will teach you how to fuse different metals using appropriate welding techniques.